swgriffith/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 $Open the port for RDP into the Lab VM az vm open-port --resource-group $RG --name $VMName --port 3389 --priority 101

-#Execute the setup script to install required components
+#Execute the setup script to install required components [this will take ~20 minutes]
 az vm extension set \
   --resource-group $RG \
   --vm-name $VMName \